LeonResearch/GraphComBO/README.md

 ```

 ### 4. Install other Packages for Experiments
-Lastly, the following packages are used for different experiment setups:
+Lastly, the following packages are used for different experiment setups.
 ```
+pip install torch_geometric
 pip install ndlib
 pip install osmnx
 ```